robmoorman/wagtailtrans/docs/source/settings.rst

 If set to ``True`` wagtailtrans will allow you to define a default language and additional languages per site.
-This is mostly used in a ``multi site`` setup and allowes you to define the languages per site, this way they can differ for all available sites.
+This is mostly used in a ``multi site`` setup and allows you to define the languages per site, this way they can differ for all available sites.

 .. note::